ajahne/blog/_drafts/2019-1-6-leadership-path-early-career.md

 Unable to obtain an internship?
 All good, there are other opportunities to grow and learn.
 I never had an internship as an undergrad, however I did work on campus for the Math department and revamped their website (the original version is probably still online somewhere...).
 Whatever it is, **find a way to code outside of the classroom and find an opportunity to work with others!**

-## Participate in extra curricular activities and groups (learn how to work with groups/teams)
+## Participate in extracurricular activities
 While in college, I helped restart Tufts chapter of [NSBE (National Society of Black Engineers)](https://nsbe.org/home.aspx).
 I worked to organize meetings, coordinate trips to conventions, and recruit members.

-There are numerous society and activities to be a part of from IEEE, NSBE, Girls who Code, etc.
+There are numerous societies and activities to be a part of from IEEE, NSBE, Girls who Code, etc.

 Tufts has JumboCode and I am sure your school may have something analogous.
 If it doesn't, find an opportunity to volunteer!

+Looking for an opportunity to go further?
+Take on a leadership position (become the treasurer, co-chair, etc.).

 ## Do something outside of programming
-In college, I was a part of [Onyx](https://dl.tufts.edu/catalog/ead/tufts:UA069.001.DO.UP034),a poetry and visual art magazine that published an collection of art from the student body each semester.
+In college, I was a part of [Onyx](https://dl.tufts.edu/catalog/ead/tufts:UA069.001.DO.UP034),a poetry and visual arts magazine that published a collection of art from the student body each semester.
 As Co-Editor in Chief, I had to:
 - create (with my co-editor) the magazine each semester
 - follow up with the printer to ensure we got the magazine printed on time
 - organize all pages and layouts